There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 • In case the time to spend on your website gets limited, meaning that you find no necessity in learning coding skills,

-• When your financial situation is limited and has no cash to invest in your site development.
+• When your financial situation is limited, and you have no cash to invest in your site development.
 As a result, you find it not necessary to hire professional developers or designers in the process, and also,

 • When you want increased control of the website.
-With improved control, it means that you have not to pay developers or designers to make changes in the website content.
-It assumes that you prefer managing the account all by yourself.
+With improved control, you do not have to pay developers or designers to make changes to the website’s content.
+It assumes you prefer managing the account yourself.

-Finding a great web designing or development agency in Singapore is no easy feat.
+Finding a great web design or development agency in Singapore is no easy feat.
 You have options aplenty, but only a few of them have the technical capacity and experience to deliver.
-Still, you can’t be sure if the quotes they provide will be accommodating your budget.
+Still, you can’t be sure if the quotes they provide will accommodate your budget.

-For more information regarding the cost of designing a great website for your business, then the first thing you might want to do is reach out to MediaOne today for a more informed piece of advice on the subject.
+For more information about the cost of designing a great website for your business, the first thing you might want to do is reach out to MediaOne today for more informed advice.

 FAQs